Improving Reliability of Subject-Level Resting-State fMRI Parcellation with Shrinkage Estimators: Discussion

 \section{Discussion}

-Obtaining valid and reliable subject-level parcellations is an important scientific goal, as they allow researchers to study and understand the relationship between functional organization and subject-level variables.
-For example, group-level differences in functional organization of the motor cortex have been observed between children with autism spectrum disorder (ASD) and typically developing children (\citealt{nebel2012}), and in order to understand the drivers of these group-level findings, analysis of subject-level parcellations is crucial.
-In this work we propose a new approach for improving the test-retest reliability of subject-level resting state parcellations based upon the use of shrinkage-based measures of similarity or distance between voxels as input to clustering.
+In this work we propose a new approach for improving the test-retest reliability of subject-level resting state parcellations based upon the use of shrinkage-based measures of similarity, or distance, between voxels as input to clustering.
 On 7-minute resting-state scans from 20 healthy adults, parcellations obtained using shrinkage correlation estimates were shown to have up to 30\% improved test-retest reliability compared to those obtained using the raw correlation estimates.
 Through simulations, similar improvement in reliability were observed for a wide range of sample sizes, time series lengths, signal strengths, and degrees of similarity among subjects.

+Shrinkage methods have found wide usage in the statistics literature, allowing noisy subject-level estimators to ``borrow strength'' from a larger population of subjects.
+The approach is implicit in penalized likelihood inference, multi-level models (\citealt{lindquist2009correlations}), empirical Bayes estimation (\citealt{friston2002classical}; \citealt{friston2003posterior}; \citealt{su2009modified}), and Bayesian inference.
+Indeed, most shrinkage estimators will correspond to the mode of some Bayesian posterior.
+In recent work, Shou et al. (2014) applied shrinkage to rsfMRI seed-based connectivity analysis and showed a nearly 30\% average improvement in intra-subject reliability of correlation estimates.
+Our work extends these results by developing shrinkage estimators for the full voxel-by-voxel distance matrix required for clustering; proposing methods for constructing shrinkage estimators when only a single scan is available; exploring the utility of shrinkage estimators when the amount of shrinkage is subject-dependent to account for differences in intra-subject variability; and demonstrating improved test-retest reliability of subject-level parcellations based on shrinkage estimates.